V4Fire/Client/src/core/component/directives/hook/README.md

 # core/component/directives/hook

-This module brings a directive to provide any directive hooks into a component.
+This module provides a directive to provide any directive hooks into a component.
 This directive is extremely useful to combine with functional components because they don't have API to attach any hook listeners.